 Rayonier began with an entrepreneurial spirit that continues in our culture today, nearly a century later.
 We’ve seen many changes since our inception in 1926, but our strong values and relentless drive to keep doing better remain the same.

-Rainier Pulp & Paper Company is founded in San Francisco in 1926.
+Rainier Pulp & Paper Company is founded in Shelton, Washington, in 1926.
 President Edward “Ted” Mills, a self-educated immigrant from Wales, sees an opportunity to use Washington’s plentiful Western hemlock trees to produce a high-grade bleached paper pulp used for books and writing paper.

 By 1930, our company has expanded to three mills in Shelton, Hoquiam and Port Angeles, WA, becoming the largest dissolving paper producer in the world.
 Later, a fourth pulp mill, the Shaffer Mill in Tacoma, WA, is added.
 We work with local loggers including the men in this photo, who deliver wood to our mills with the aid of horses and railroads.

 The paper industry stalls during the Great Depression, but Rainier research scientists have found a new outlet for pulp.
 They team up with DuPont, the leading producer of rayon, to perfect the world’s first high purity cellulose pulp made from western hemlock.
 Designed especially for the fast-growing rayon and cellophane industries, it will give companies that produce rayon an alternative to using cotton for fiber, which is rising in cost.

 We call the pulp “Rayonier,” a name created from the words rayon and Mount Rainier, which is visible from our Shelton mill and research center.
 Soon after, we rename ourselves Rayonier.